 The tarsometatarsal (TMT) joints, also known as Lisfranc joints, are complex joints in the middle of the foot.
 These joints connect the tarsal bones to the metatarsal bones.
 The tarsal bones form the arch of the foot, while the metatarsal bones connect the tarsal bones to the toe bones.

-This article describes what the TMT joints are and looks at some of the more common injuries associated with this part of the foot.
+This article describes what the TMT joints are and looks at joint pain and some of the more common injuries associated with this part of the foot.
 It also explains how doctors diagnose and treat these injuries.